 Is gastric pacemaker right for me?

 If your body mass index (BMI) is over 35, the gastric pacemaker may be appropriate for you.
-Use our BMI calculator to determine your BMI.
 Ask your doctor to explain your weight loss options.

 How much weight can I lose with gastric pacemaker?